Tulisa, the Wood-Cutter's Daughter: Sri Lanka

 Author Henry Parker collected a Sinhalese language tale from Sri Lanka with the title Rāksayāgeyi Kumārikāwageyi Katantaraya, translated as The Story of the Rākshasa and the Princess.
 In this tale, a king and a queen have a daughter, the princess.
 While divining her future, they learn that her future spouse is a Rakshasa.
 Some time later, the king and the queen die, leaving the princess on her own.
-Meanwhile, the Rakshasa uses his powers to summon the princess's palace to his location.
+Meanwhile, the Rakshasa uses his powers to summon the princess's palace to his location ("wishes the palace away", in the text).
 It happens thus.
 The princess leaves the palace and meets the Rakshasa, who takes her in to his mother, a Rakshasi.
 One day, the Rakshasi tells the princess she is going out to eat some human bodies, and orders the girl to bring seven large pots of water, seven large bundles of firewood, boil and pound seven paelas of paddy-rice, plaster cow dung in seven houses, and have the Rakshasi's bathwater ready.
 After she leaves, the princess begins to cry, when the Rakshasa appears to her and offers to do the chores in her place.
 Next, the Rakshasi orders the princess to pay a visit to the Rakshasi's younger sister and take from there a box.
 The Rakshasa advises the princess to get the box near the door and escape while his aunt is distracted blowing the fire in the hearth.
 The princess follows his orders and takes the box; the Rakshasi's younger sister chases after her, but fails to catch her.
 Thirdly, the Rakshasi prepares her son's wedding, and orders the princess to set the tables and chair and prepare the food.
 After the Rakshasa's marriage, the Rakshasi asks her daughter-in-law to eat the human princess, but somehow she cannot do so.
 Back to the Rakshasa and the princess, they enter her palace and teleport away.
+The tale was also translated into Russian as "Рассказ о ракшасе и принцессе" ("The Story of the Rakshasa and the Princess") and classified by its compilers as tale type AaTh 425A.
+Jan-Öjvind Swahn, in his work about the cycle, classified the tale as his subtype A and sourced it from Hiriyāla, Hat-Pattu District, Northern Province.